mia-platform/configlib/CONTRIBUTING.md

-# Contribution Guidelines for the Config-Lib library
+# Contribution Guidelines for the configlib library

 First off, thank you for considering contributing to this project.